inteli-poc/dscp-identity-service/README.md

 ### Authenticated endpoints

-The rest of the endpoints in `vitalam-api` require authentication in the form of a header `'Authorization: Bearer YOUR_ACCESS_TOKEN'`:
+The rest of the endpoints in `dscp-api` require authentication in the form of a header `'Authorization: Bearer YOUR_ACCESS_TOKEN'`:

 1. [GET /members/](#GET-/members)
 2. [GET /members/:address](#PUT-/members/:address)